roed314/FiniteGroups/ProposedSchema.md

 label         | text       | `N.i.oJ` where `N.i` is the label for the group, `o` is the order of elements in this class and `J` is a capital letter code group         | text       | Label for the ambient group size          | integer    | Number of elements in this conjugacy class/orbit counter       | integer    | 1-based ordering of classes (agree with GAP/Magma?).
 Sorted by order of representative, then size of the class, then group power classes together.
-Within a power class, order         | integer    | Order of an element in this class centralizer   | integer    | Label for the centralizer of an element in this class, as a subgroup powers        | integer[]  | which `counter` conjugacy class for the image of the pth power map, for p dividing the order of the group
+We choose a smallest representative for each power class order         | integer    | Order of an element in this class centralizer   | integer    | Label for the centralizer of an element in this class, as a subgroup powers        | integer[]  | which `counter` conjugacy class for the image of the pth power map, for p dividing the order of the group or the Euler phi function of the exponent of the group representative | numeric    | An encoded representative for this conjugacy class, using the group's elt_rep_type

 ## Conjugacy classes in permutation groups